 How do I receive credit for this internship?

-The deadline to request credit for a winter term internship is November 4, 2013.
+The deadline to request credit for a winter term internship is October 26, 2014.
+If you secure an internship after that date and would still like to apply for academic credit, you may still do so through December 8, 2014.
 More information regarding all internships can be found on the Education in Action website: http://www.middlebury.edu/studentlife/eia/internships

 After completing the internship, final credit is awarded when you: